-- progressive disease (PD): a Deauville score of 4 to 5 with increasing intensity compared to baseline or any interim scan and/or any new FDG-avid focus consistent with malignant lymphoma.
+- progressive disease (PD): a Deauville score of 4 to 5 with increasing intensity compared to baseline or any interim scan and/or any new FDG-avid focus consistent with malignant lymphoma 7

 History and etymology

-The scale was proposed in an international workshop attended by haematologists and nuclear medicine experts in Deauville, France in 2009 4-5.
+The scale was proposed in an international workshop attended by hematologists and nuclear medicine specialists in Deauville, France in 2009 4,5.

 - 1. Barrington SF, Mikhaeel NG, Kostakoglu L et-al. Role of Imaging in the Staging and Response Assessment of Lymphoma: Consensus of the International Conference on Malignant Lymphomas Imaging Working Group.
 J. Clin.
 Oncol.
 2014;32 (27): . doi:10.1200/JCO.2013.53.5229 - Pubmed citation